-I know that my English is not perfect even though my maternal language is English (which is by the way not the mother tongue of my Dutch mother) and I used to speak English with an Oxford accent (they say).
+I know that my English is not perfect even though my maternal language is English (which is, by the way, not the mother tongue of my Dutch mother), and I used to speak English with an Oxford accent (they say).
 I lost my English when I went to school in the Netherlands (and I refused to speak English anymore); I was six.
-It was long held by psychologists including UTP, that you can’t forget your maternal language (because like in dementia you would regress to what was first learned), but you can.
-This is called First Language Attrition (FLA).
-Christophe Pallier and his research group collected convincing evidence that young children can lose their maternal language, see Pallier, DeHaene et al (2003), Pallier (2013) and DeHaene (2020).
+It was long held by psychologists, including UTP, that you couldn’t forget your maternal language (because, like in dementia, you would regress to what was first learned), but you can.
+This phenomenon of losing your first language is called First Language Attrition (FLA).
+Christophe Pallier and his research group collected convincing evidence that young children can lose their maternal language see Pallier, DeHaene et al. (2003), Pallier (2013) and DeHaene (2020).
 I learned my present English as a foreign language at a Dutch secondary school.

 What I find striking is that my memories encoded in English are also lost.
-I can remember that my aunt Dof, my father’s sister, read to me, an English speaking boy of four or five years old, from Winnie the Pooh.
-For long I couldn’t remember the English-coded content until I read the book myself when I was much older.
-But I never forgot the occasion and more important the pictures in the book.
+I remember that my aunt Dof, my father’s sister, read to me, an English speaking boy of four or five years old, from Winnie the Pooh.
+I couldn’t remember the English-coded content for long until I read the book myself when I was much older.
+But I never forgot the occasion and, more importantly, the book’s pictures.

 My father suggested hypnosis to retrieve my English memories.
-If successful this could be seen as evidence for the regression hypothesis.
+If successful, this might be evidence for the regression hypothesis.
 I never considered hypnosis because the time of my change from English to Dutch was the same time my parents were separating which must have been traumatic for me; a time you can better forget or perhaps better lose.

-This personal story illustrates that emotions and group pressure can be involved in language attrition.
+This personal story illustrates that language attrition can involve emotions and group pressure.

 Read more about language attrition at https://languageattrition.org/